 Our ‘dates’ obeyed his instruction and we led them to the Hermaphrodite.

 “This is the Borghese Hermaphroditus.
 It’s not famous like the Mona Lisa, but the Hermaphrodite survived the fall of Rome.
 The Louvre is filled with Greek and Roman statues without noses, arms, or legs, but this statue escaped all harm for over two thousand years.
-It is eternal.”
+It is immortal.”

 Tony had the timing of a Delta tide and paused for a span of time not needing a count.